chaudron/ovs_perf/README.md

   -r SECONDS, --run-time SECONDS
-                        Traffic run time per test --run-pp-test         Run the P to P test --run-pvp-zero-loss-test
+                        Traffic run time per test --run-pp-test         Run the P to P test --run-p-test          Run the port loopback test --run-p-zero-loss-test
+                        Run the P loopack test with zero packet loss --run-pvp-zero-loss-test
-                        Run the P to V to P test with zero packet loss --skip-pv-test        Do not run the P to V test --skip-pvp-test       Do not run the P to V to P test --stream-list LIST    List of stream sizes to test --traffic-rate PERCENTAGE
+                        Run the P to V to P test with zero packet loss --skip-pv-test        Do not run the P to V test --skip-pvp-test       Do not run the P to V to P test --stream-list LIST    List of stream sizes to test --testpmd-startup-delay SECONDS
+                        Time to wait before testpmd is ready to forward, 0 = auto (waits for CPU > 150%), default 0 --traffic-rate PERCENTAGE
                         Traffic rate sent by tester, default 100% --warm-up             Do flow warm-up round before tests